 Foreign nationals/persons resident outside Germany

-Applicants having neither a residence nor a principal place of business nor an establishment in the Federal Republic of Germany must appoint a patent attorney or a lawyer in Germany as representative who is authorised to represent them in proceedings before the German Patent and Trade Mark Office, before the Federal Patent Court and in civil litigation affecting the patent, as well as to file an application for criminal prosecution (Sec.
+Applicants having neither a residence nor a principal place of business nor an establishment in the Federal Republic of Germany must appoint (even if they are German citizens) a patent attorney or a lawyer in Germany as representative who is authorised to represent them in proceedings before the German Patent and Trade Mark Office, before the Federal Patent Court and in civil litigation affecting the patent, as well as to file an application for criminal prosecution (Sec.
 25(1) Patent Act [Patentgesetz], Sec.
 28(1) Utility Model Act [Gebrauchsmustergesetz], Sec.
 96(1) Trade Mark Act [Markengesetz], Sec.
 58(1) Design Act [Designgesetz]).